-How To: Copyright a book
+How to Copyright a book

 You've written the great American novel, and you want to make sure that your story stays yours.
 Register your copyright and preserve your intellectual rights.
 In this video, learn how to copyright produced material.